hyperledger/identus-edge-agent-sdk-ts/demos/next-sdjwt-workshop/README.md

 <hr>

 # Introduction
-This workshop will show you how to Issue and Verify a SD-JWT Credential and Presentation using connectionless flows, meaming, you won't need to establish a didcomm connection for issuance and verification flows.
+This workshop will show you how to Issue and Verify a SD-JWT Credential and Presentation using connectionless flows, meaning, you won't need to establish a didcomm connection between the Issuer, Holder and Verifier.

 ### **What Can I expect from this workshop?**